edrcosta/api-node-js-enterview/README.md

 npm install
 ```

-2. environment config files...
+### 2. environment config files...

-- change database settings on file `/database/config/config.json`.
-**by default is set to development environment**

-- if you want change enviroment settings or jwt secret on file `/config.json`
+- copy file `/database/config/config-sample.json` and rename as `/database/config/config.json`

+- copy file `/config-sample.json` and rename as `/config.json`

+	**change to your settings in both config.json files**

-3. Install sequelize cli and run migration to setup your database
+### 3. setup database

+this project is using sequelize ORM migrations, to simplify changes in database.
 ```
 npm install -g sequelize-cli
 cd database/